 How to get to Hermanus

-You can visit Hermanus as a day trip from Cape Town.
+You can visit Hermanus on a day trip from Cape Town.
 Driving to Hermanus on Clarence Drive on the coast is one of the most spectacular scenic drives from Cape Town.

 There are two ways to drive from Cape Town to Hermanus, along the N2 is about 30 minutes faster, or the beautiful coastal road along Clarence Drive.